 5) Via della Scala, Vicolo del Cinque and Via del Moro

 Going back to Porta Settimiana, we keep walking along Via della Scala and Piazza della Scala with its colored houses, then we turn on the left taking Vicolo del Cinque that owes its name from the building owned by the ancient noble Roman family of the “del Cinque” located at the corner with via del Moro.

-This street owes its name to takes its name from the historical Caffè del Moro, one of oldest cafes still in activity in Italy.
-The cafe opened at the end of 19th century and it still has its original sign in painted wrought iron on which two bersaglieri (special trained italian soldiers of infantry) and a sailor intent on offering a glass of liqueur to three young Abyssinians are depicted.
+This street owes its name to takes its name from the historical Caffè del Moro, one of the oldest cafes still in activity in Italy.
+The cafe opened at the end of the 19th century, and it still has its original sign in painted wrought iron on which two Bersaglieri (special trained Italian soldiers of infantry) and a sailor intent on offering a glass of liqueur to three young Abyssinians are depicted.

 6) Piazza Santa Maria in Trastevere

-At the corner where Caffè del Moro is located we turn right walking on Via della Pelliccia where are preserved old medieval houses of considerable importance, then we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the houses and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic nr.
+At the corner where Caffè del Moro is located, we turn right walking on Via della Pelliccia where are preserved old medieval houses of considerable importance.
+Then, we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the homes and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic n.
 1).